Go to content

 |

-On 26 September 2024, the Cyprus Securities and Exchange Commission (CySEC) issued a circular addressed to Cyprus Investment Firms (CIFs) and providing essential guidance regarding the provision of services in relation to fractional shares under the Investment Services and Activities and Regulated Markets Law 2017 (the IS Law), in line with EU Directive 2014/65 (MiFID II).
+On 26 September 2024, the Cyprus Securities and Exchange Commission (CySEC) issued a circular addressed to Cyprus Investment Firms (CIFs) providing essential guidance regarding the provision of services in relation to fractional shares under the Investment Services and Activities and Regulated Markets Law 2017 (the IS Law), in line with EU Directive 2014/65 (MiFID II).

 Categories of fractional shares

-The Circular acknowledges that fractional exposure to shares can take the following forms:
+The circular acknowledges that fractional exposure to shares can take the following forms:

 • Permitted by issuer’s governing law: The issuance of fractional shares is permitted by the laws in the jurisdiction of the issuer, which have either been created as a result of a corporate action or issued in fractional form from the outset.